3M computer

-At that time a typical desktop computer such as an early IBM Personal Computer might have 1/8 of a megabyte of memory (128K), 1/4 of a million pixels (640 × 400 monochrome display), and run at 1/3 million instructions per second (5 MHz 8088).
+At that time, a typical desktop computer such as an early IBM Personal Computer might have 1/8 of a megabyte of memory (128K), 1/4 of a million pixels (640 × 400 monochrome display), and run at 1/3 million instructions per second (5 MHz 8088).

 The concept was inspired by the Xerox Alto which had been designed in the 1970s at the Xerox Palo Alto Research Center.
-Several Altos were donated to CMU, Stanford, and MIT in 1979.
+Several Alto workstations were donated to CMU, Stanford, and MIT in 1979.

-An early 3M computer was the PERQ Workstation made by Three Rivers Computer Corporation.
-The PERQ had a 1 million P-codes (Pascal instructions) per second processor, 256 KB of RAM (upgradeable to 1 MB), and a 768×1024 pixel display on a 15 in display.
-While not quite a true 3M machine, it was used as the initial 3M machine for the CMU Scientific Personal Integrated Computing Environment (SPICE) workstation project.
+An early 3M computer is the PERQ Workstation made by Three Rivers Computer Corporation.
+It has a 1 million P-codes (Pascal instructions) per second processor, 256 KB of RAM (upgradeable to 1 MB), and a 768×1024 pixel display on a 15 in display.
+Though not quite a true 3M machine, it was used as the initial 3M machine for the CMU Scientific Personal Integrated Computing Environment (SPICE) workstation project.

 The Stanford University Network SUN workstation, designed by Andy Bechtolsheim in 1980, is another example.
 It was then commercialized by Sun Microsystems in 1982.
 Apollo Computer (in the Route 128 region) announced the Apollo/Domain computer in 1981.
 By 1986, CMU stated that it expected at least two companies to introduce 3M computers by the end of the year, with academic pricing of $3,000 and retail pricing of $5,000, and Stanford University planned to deploy them in computer labs.
 The first "megapenny" 3M workstation was the Sun-2/50 diskless desktop workstation with a list price of $8,900 in 1986.